Webinar

 Head of US Marketing, Famly

 Meghan Cornwell is the Head of U.S. Marketing at Famly, a role she began in January 2025.
-Based in Richmond, Virginia, Meghan brings a decade of experience in early childhood education marketing, with previous roles in childcare nonprofits, B-corps, and as a consultant.
-She has also helped produce three podcasts focused on early childhood education.
+She brings a decade of experience in early childhood education marketing, including roles in national nonprofits, B-corps, and as a consultant.
+She has also produced three podcasts focused on early childhood education.

 Meghan is deeply passionate about improving the experience of both families and educators, and firmly believes that childcare should be affordable and accessible to all.

 Meghan holds a dual degree in Communications and Theatre from Virginia Wesleyan University.
-She lives in Richmond with her husband and "five-and-three-quarters-year-old" son.
+She lives in Richmond, Virginia with her husband and "five-and-three-quarters-year-old" son.

 Add to calendar